 Haiti is considered the poorest country in the Western Hemisphere.
 The population is over 9 million people.
 The unemployment rate is over 60%.
 There are an estimated 700,000 orphans in Haiti.

 Average temp is 77 to 93 F in the hottest month, July, and 68 to 88 F in the coldest month, January.

 Once you exit the airport area, you will be struck by the busyness and congestion of Port au Prince.
 There will be people wanting to help carry your baggage so that they can be tipped.
 We will be met by some of our Haiti staff and they will take care of this.
 Please follow their instructions.
-You will have a short drive from the international airport to Gonaives, our home base for our time in Haiti.
-If we arrive too late to make it to Gonaives, we will stop off at the Kaliko Beach Club about an hour north of Port au Prince (unless we are able to drive to Gonaives on your arrival day).
+You will have about a 3 hour drive from the international airport to Gonaives, our home base for our time in Haiti.
+If we arrive too late to make it to Gonaives, we will stop off at the Kaliko Beach Club about an hour north of Port au Prince and drive to Gonaives wary the next day.

 Do not drink tap water.
 Fill your water bottles for brushing your teeth.
 Carry your water bottle at all times.
 Bottled water will be plentiful.

 The people are very friendly.
 You will be staying at the Inn, where it is safe to walk around the complex area with other team members.